United States • Born on April 27th

 Shane joined Watsi on May 15th, 2013.
-Five years ago, Shane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Shane's most recent donation traveled 8,800 miles to support Deth, a farmer from Cambodia, to fund surgery so he can hear clearly.
+3 other people also joined Watsi on that day!
+Shane's most recent donation traveled 8,200 miles to support Feven, a baby girl from Ethiopia, to fund surgery to heal her birth condition.

 Shane has funded healthcare for 71 patients in 11 countries.